 The Sea Ranch Thespians enjoy a revolving cast of artistic directors.
 For information on who will be directing the next production, view the Next Production section.

-Lynne co-founded Art Center Theater in 2003, where sheacted and directed until stepping down as co-chair of the theatrical program in 2014.
-She directed over 20 productions for Gualala Arts including such shows as Music Man, Honk, Oliver, Annie, Beauty and the Beast, Wizard of Oz, Park Your Car in Harvard Yard, and Diary of Anne Frank.
+Lynne co-founded Art Center Theater in 2003, where she acted and directed until stepping down as co-chair of the theatrical program in 2014.
+She directed over 25 productions for Gualala Arts including such shows as Music Man, Honk, Oliver, Annie, Beauty and the Beast, Wizard of Oz, Park Your Car in Harvard Yard, and Diary of Anne Frank.
 Her last directorial effort for GAC was Enchanted April.
-The Miracle Worker is the third show Lynne directed for The Sea Ranch Thespians – following Anastasia and Tuesdays with Morrie.
-Lynne enjoys acting – her favorite roles on the Mendonoma Coast have been in Steel Magnolias, Little Foxes, Love – Loss and What I Wore, Lettice and Lovage, Spoon River, One Flew Over the Cuckoo’s Nest, Cemetery Club, 2 Across and Odd Couple – Female Version.
-She holds Bachelors and Masters Degrees in Theater/Communications.
-Has worked in film and television, but enjoys “live” theater the most – for the thrill of creating for and with a live audience.
+She has directed five shows for The Sea Ranch Thespians: Anastasia, Tuesdays with Morrie, The Miracle Worker, For the Pleasure of Seeing Her Again and Dry Powder.
+Lynne enjoys acting – her favorite roles on the Mendonoma Coast have been in Steel Magnolias, Little Foxes, Love – Loss and What I Wore, Lettice and Lovage, Spoon River, One Flew Over the Cuckoo’s Nest, Cemetery Club, 2 Across, Odd Couple – Female Version, 2 Across, The Dixie Swim Club and Belles: The Reunion.
+She holds Bachelor’s and Master’s Degrees in Theater/Communications.
+Has taught acting, directing, reader’s theater and oral interpretation on the High School and the University Levels.
+Additionally, she has worked in film and television.
+Lynne enjoys “live” theater the most – for the thrill of creating for and with a live audience.

 Diane graduated from the University of Utah with a theatre major.
 Following graduation, she taught speech and drama for several years and appeared as co-host on a weekly TV talent show in the early days of live commercial television.
 Then followed a move to Los Angeles where she appeared in experimental television productions for the U.S. Air Force.
 She later resided in Hawaii for 16 years, appearing in many community theatre productions, several movies, and live TV appearances on game shows and in commercials.
 Diane returned to Southern California where she continued her involvement in acting, directing, and producing community theatre productions before establishing residence at The Sea Ranch.
 Diane directed the first sixteen Thespian plays and appeared in "Dear Master" and "Beyond Reasonable Doubt".
 She then directed four additional plays for a total of twenty for the Thespians